Your Guide to Disney’s Magic Kingdom Theme Park in Orlando

 Enchantment comes to life at Walt Disney World’s Magic Kingdom in Orlando, with its lavish fantasy worlds, scream-inducing coasters and beloved characters.
 Soar high on a playful flight aboard Dumbo the Elephant; fall under the powerful spell of the Cinderella Castle during a fireworks spectacular; and meet the Disney princess that inspires you most.

-Here's how to discover some of the must-do experiences at this famed Orlando theme park, along with some information about how to plan your trip.
+Here are some of the must-do experiences in Disney's Magic Kingdom in Orlando, along with some information about how to plan your trip.

 There’s a reason that Magic Kingdom Park at Walt Disney World Resort is the most-visited theme park in the world, and a big part of that is its rides and attractions.
 Here are a few you shouldn’t miss on your Sunshine State getaway.